shader-slang/slang/docs/user-guide/a1-03-obfuscation.md

 * The `#line` mechanism doesn't require any special handling, and the mapping back is embedded directly into the emitted source/output binary
 * There is more housekeeping in getting keeping and using source maps
 * Currently Slang doesn't directly expose a source map processing API directly
-  * We do support source maps in library files, or produced as part of a compilation
+  * We do support source maps in module files, or produced as part of a compilation
   * A developer could use the slang `compiler-core` implementation
   * In the future the project could provide some API support